How to Earn Free Travel Simply by Using Travel and Cashback Credit Cards

 Using Cashback Cards to Earn Free Travel

 I’ve spent most of my time talking about travel reward credit cards because they’re far more complex than cashback cards.
 Cash back credit cards can also be a useful tool in earning free travel.
 Just like cards that earn points, there are cashback cards that earn more than 1 percent back on each dollar spent.
-Some offer a flat rate of 1.5 percent cashback per dollar spent.
+Lastly, some offer a flat rate of 1.5 percent cashback per dollar spent.
 Others earn 2, 3 or 5 percent for spending in specific categories.

 With a cashback card, I can use the cashback I’ve earned for meals at restaurants for free travel.
 I could even put it towards flights and hotels.
 I could use reward points to book a flight, and then use my cashback to pay for meals and accommodations on my trip.
 Or I could skip the flight entirely and take a road trip to a fun resort town, and then use my cashback for my hotel there.
 These are some of the ways I get travel discounts.

 Follow These Travel Credit Tips and Earn Free Travel